jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 ndas.DataFrame.sort_index.html#pandas.DataFrame.sort_index)
 * [pandas `head`](http://pandas.pydata.org/pandas-
 docs/stable/generated/pandas.DataFrame.head.html#pandas.DataFrame.head)

-### Split-Apply-Combine
-A visual representation of how group-by, aggregate, and apply semantics work

 __We can bin the restaurants by scores to understand the distribution of inspections better.
 Here we create a histogram to understand the distribution